valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="./output_tests/gc7.5-seed0-alpha0.8/211_xl_s0.4_n20.png" alt="Polar bear, iceberg and an igloo at the front" width="30%" style="margin: 0 1%;"/>
   <img src="./output_tests/gc7.5-seed0-alpha0.8/213_xl_s0.4_n20.png" alt="Polar bear, iceberg and an igloo at the back" width="30%" style="margin: 0 1%;"/>
 </p>

+**Figure 4**  Scenes with a bear, iceberg, and igloo using bounding boxes and scribbles.
+Scribbles did not affect the depth placement as intended.

 #### Test 5